Nosmoht/ansible-module-powerdns/README.md

     pdns_prot: https
 ```

-Do not verify SSL certificate
+Do not verify SSL certificate (this is a security risk)
-Ensure AAAA record

 ```yaml
 - powerdns_record:
     name: host01.zone01.internal.example.com.